LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/getting-started.md

 The flow goes like this:

+1. User launches your application.
+We expect this flow to be the first thing the application does.
-1. Users are redirected to the LivePerson Identity Service.
+2. User is redirected to the LivePerson Identity Service.
 If they have an existing LiveEngage session, a code will be provided immediately.
 If they don't have an existing LiveEngage session, they will be redirected to a login page.
 Once they login, they'll receive the code from the Identity Service.
-2. Users are redirected back to the application site with the code provided in Step 1.
+3. Users are redirected back to the application site with the code provided in Step 1.
-3. Your application accesses the API to request a token with the user's code provided in Step 1.
+4. Your application accesses the API to request a token with the user's code provided in Step 1.
-4. Your application receives an access token with which it can access LiveEngage services.
+5. Your application receives an access token with which it can access LiveEngage services.

 ### Getting Started